diovisgood/intraday/README.md

 This is a simple way to save its life or money balance.
 A simple solution to the problem is to introduce some penalty for agent for being idle.

-Thus its balance will slightly decrease on each step even if it did not open long or short position.
+Thus, its balance will slightly decrease on each step even if it did not open long or short position.
 This decrease is equal to the price range of the current frame multiplied by `idle_penalty` parameter.

 ### Liquidation of agent account when it goes bankrupt